kiv-redmine/redmine_projects_workflow_extension/README.md

 * Add start and end date to versions
 * Add milestones and iterations
 * Set version, milestone and iteration required
+* Show Milestones and Iterations in issue overview
+* Grouping / Filtering by Milestone / Iteration

 ## Screenshots &amp; Features